mickfuzz/phd4/_posts/thesis_chapters/tocs/2025-3-3-TheoreticalFramework.md_toc.md

         -   [3GAT and Expansive learning](#gat-and-expansive-learning)
         -   [Applying 3GAT via formative
             interventions](#applying-3gat-via-formative-interventions)
-        -   [Theoretical concepts used emerging from the LCHC and the Fifth Dimension interventions](#theoretical-concepts-used-emerging-from-the-lchc-and-the-fifth-dimension-interventions)
+        -   [SDBEs and theoretical concepts emerging from the LCHC and the Fifth Dimension interventions](#sdbes-and-theoretical-concepts-emerging-from-the-lchc-and-the-fifth-dimension-interventions)
+            -   [Social design-based experiments (SDBEs)](#social-design-based-experiments-sdbes)
-    -   [Putting AT to work, variations in interventionist CHAT research](#putting-at-to-work-variations-in-interventionist-chat-research)
+    -   [Putting AT to work, variations and synthesis in interventionist CHAT research](#putting-at-to-work-variations-and-synthesis-in-interventionist-chat-research)
         -   [Theoretical concepts of DBR used in this study](#theoretical-concepts-of-dbr-used-in-this-study)
     -   [Concepts of agency within